Common Insulin Syringe Sizes

 Always wash hands with warm water and soap prior to injection.

-Remember to rotate your needle injection sites to prevent skin injury, scarring and help absorption.
-Common injection sites are the abdomen, upper, outer thigh and upper hips or buttocks.
+Remember to rotate your needle injection sites to prevent skin injury, scarring and help with absorption.
+Common injection sites are the abdomen, upper, outer thigh, and upper hips or buttocks.

 If you have any questions regarding the solutions we offer, please contact us for further assistance.
 Our team would be happy to help in any way.